snmptt/snmptt/snmptt/docs/snmptt.md

     Note:  **The -On option is recommended**.
 This will make snmptrapd pass OIDs in numeric form and prevent SNMPTT from having to translate the symbolic name to numerical form.
 If the **Net-SNMP Perl module** is not installed, then you MUST use the **-On** switch.
 Depending on the version of Net-SNMP, some symbolic names may not translate correctly.
 See the FAQ for more info.

-    As an alternative, you can edit the **/etc/snmp/snmp.conf** file to include the line: **printNumericOids 1. ** This setting will take effect no matter what is used on the command line.
+    As an alternative, you can edit the Net-SNMP configuration file **/etc/snmp/snmp.conf** to include the line: **printNumericOids 1. ** This setting will take effect no matter what is used on the command line.

-10. Start / restart snmptrapd using service or systemctl:
+10. Start / restart snmptrapd using systemctl or service:

+        systemctl restart snmptrapd
         service snmptrapd restart
-        systemctl restart snmptrapd

 8. Check syslog to ensure SNMPTT started properly:

         grep snmptrapd /var/log/messages
+        grep snmptrapd /var/log/syslog

 10. Follow the steps in the section [Securing SNMPTT](#SecuringSNMPTT) to ensure SNMPTT has been configured securely.

-### <a name="Installation-Unix-Embedded"></a>Net-SNMP Embedded handler
+#### <a name="Installation-Unix-Embedded"></a>Net-SNMP Embedded handler

 The embedded handler is a small Perl program that is loaded directly into snmptrapd when snmptrapd is started.
 The limitations of this handler are: